This is my response to the new HM Revenue & Customs initiative:

 When is this due to happen?

-In typical HM Revenue & Customs style this is due to be phased in over a number of years, but the first year is 2018.
-So, for some people, the 2017/18 tax return could be their last ever one!
+In typical HM Revenue & Customs style this is due to be phased in over a number of years; initially it is just VAT that is affected but watch this space for more developments.

 Does “Making Tax Digital” mean that my accountancy fees will go up?